 Prior to the Matrimonial Property Act of 1967, Texas marital liability law was relatively simple.
 The husband was generally personally liable for all community debts, and the wife was not.
 Leatherwood v.
 Arnold, 66 Tex.
 414, 1 S.W.
 173(1886).
 Further, all community property other than the wife's special community property was liable for the husband's debts.
 Arnold v.
 Leonard, supra.
 These rules also changed when the Legislature passed the Matrimonial Property Act of 1967 and codified its concepts into the Texas Family Code.
 The liability rules are currently found in Sections 3.202 and 3.203 of the Texas Family Code.
-See III, infra.
+See IV, infra.

-G. No Community Debt
+F. No Community Debt

 As a result, there no longer exists "community debt" in Texas.
 A debt is either the debt of the husband, or of the wife, or of the husband and the wife.
 The community is not an entity that can own property or incur debt.
-Nevertheless, too many cases still demonstrate that some courts "just don't get it."
-The Texas Legislature has prescribed a logical liability system that some courts continue to ignore.
-For example, in Sprick v.
+Nevertheless, too many cases still demonstrate that some courts "just don't The Texas Legislature has get it." prescribed a logical liability system that some courts continue to ignore. example, in Sprick v.
 Sprick, 25 S.W.3d 7, 13 (Tex.
 App.-El Paso 1999, pet. denied), a case cited by the Court in Aldrich, that court states that debts contracted during the marriage are presumed to be "community debts" under Tex.
 Fam.
 Code § 3.003(a).
 No, that section of the family code says property acquired during the marriage is presumed to be community property.
 The court then goes on to say that the degree of proof required to rebut the presumption of community debt is clear and convincing evidence according to Tex.
 Fam.
 Code § 3.003(b).
 No, that section clearly states that clear and convincing evidence is necessary to rebut the presumption that an item of property is community property!
 A debt owing by a spouse is not the property of the spouse!
-See III, infra.
+Citing Sprick, supra, the opinion in Viera v.
+Viera, 331 S.W.3d 195 (Tex.
+App.-El Paso, 2011, no pet.) demonstrates how easy it is for a court to perpetuate a vicious cycle of misstatements of Texas law.